Cray-HPE/docs-csm/install/deploy_management_nodes.md

    This ensures that the PIT is configured with an accurate date/time, which will be properly propagated to the NCNs during boot.

-   If you receive the error `Failed to set time: NTP unit is active` you will need to stop `chrony` first.
+   If the error `Failed to set time: NTP unit is active` is received, then stop `chrony` first.

    ```bash
    pit# systemctl stop chronyd